Term vs. whole life insurance: Which is right for you?

 Accelerated death benefit | Yes | Yes |

-What to consider before you buy a whole or term-life policy
+What to consider before you buy a whole or term life policy

-How will you pay for funeral expenses?
+How you will pay for funeral expenses

 There may be a considerable cost difference between a term policy and a whole life policy at first, but remember: whole life premiums stay the same over time, and term coverage becomes increasingly more expensive with every renewal.
 When you consider all the benefits that a whole policy can provide over the course of your life – and the certainty of an eventual payout – you may feel it’s a better overall value, depending on your situation.